 - Strain and enjoy.
 Vinegar and sugar are preservatives, so it should keep for 3-4 months at least.

 Unique Martinis can be made with any number of shrub syrups or simple syrups.
 More detailed directions for making your own shrub syrups can be found here.
 The blueberry martini or the tomato martini are two that are sure to please:

 - small plate for rimming sugar

 - 2 oz. bourbon

 - 1/2 oz vanilla liqueur

 - 2 dashes orange bitters

-Here is a short “how-to” video for the drink, with a guest reading of the James Whitcomb Riley poem, “When the Frost is on the Punkin”.
+Here is a short “how-to” video for mixing the pumpkin martini, with a guest reading (the husband) of the James Whitcomb Riley poem, “When the Frost is on the Punkin”.
 Enjoy them both!